5l1v3r1/learning_for_oscp/basics/linux_cmd/What's_shell.md

 ## Using The Mouse
-Even though the shell is a command line interface, the mouse is still handy. you can scroll the contents of terminal window, copy text
+Even though the shell is a command line interface, the mouse is still handy. you can scroll the contents of terminal window, copy text, drag your mouse over some text.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzIwODc0NTU2XX0=
+eyJoaXN0b3J5IjpbMTQxNzc0NDEzXX0=
 -->